seralexeev/xrabbit.dev/README.md

 date: 25-05-2025
 ```

-I added a 1 second timeout setting in roboclaw so that the motors stop if the controller does not receive commands for 1 second.
-This is needed to avoid jams if the program crashes or if there is some kind of bug.
+I added a 1-second timeout setting in roboclaw in 1C so the motors stop if the controller doesn't get commands for 1 second.
+This is needed to avoid sticking if the program suddenly crashes or if there's some kind of bug.

 ---